kashi235/smart-teaching-using-human-FER-model/README.md

 go to your virtual environment in the terminal(linux)/command prompt(windows), and type "testthis.py" this will open a new window , prompt permission to switch on camera if asked and you can see the emotions getting detected,similarly run "basic_backend_code.py".

+hange the models in the "basic_backend_code.py"file if necessary (for ref: models are of the format .h5)

 install "IP webcam" app from your mobile(android) connect both you mobile and laptop/desktop to a single data connection network/wifi.